How It All Started: The Story Behind WearMatter

 • Advocating for accessibility

-• Sharing what I’ve learned
+• Sharing what I learn

 Small changes lead to big shifts.